lldouglass/fourplay-MVP/README.md

 # fourplay-MVP
-# Getting Started with Your iOS App
+# Getting Started with our iOS App

 This README outlines the steps required to develop, test, and deploy an iOS app without directly using Xcode on a Mac.